Beyond-Diagonal RIS Architecture Design and Optimization under Physics-Consistent Models: RIS Optimization under the General Physics-Consistent Model

 Based on the above discussions, the remaining task is to solve \eqref{MIMO:problem4}.
 We employ the SDR approach.
 Specifically, let $\x=[\bw^T,\mathbf{u}^T]^T\in\C^{(N_T+N_I)\times 1}$, and $\bX=\x\x^H$.
 The semidefinite relaxation of \eqref{MIMO:problem4} is

 where the non-convex rank-one constraint $\text{rank}(\bX)=1$ is relaxed.
-Note that the above problem is defined over the complex space and involves only two constraints.
-This makes it a tight SDR of \eqref{MIMO:problem4} \cite{SDR}, that is, there exists a rank-one solution $\bX^*$ to \eqref{SDP}.
-Therefore, by decomposing $\bX^*=\x^*{\x^*}^H$, we get the optimal solution to \eqref{MIMO:problem4}.
+A well-known result for a complex SDP of the form \eqref{SDP} is that, there exists an optimal solution $\mathbf{X}^\star$ with $\operatorname{rank}(\mathbf{X}^\star) \le \sqrt{m}$ (as long as the problem is feasible), where $m$ denotes the number of linear constraints \cite{Huang2010SDP,SDR}.
+Since $m=2$ in \eqref{SDP}, there exists a rank-one optimal solution, and thus the SDR is tight.
+By decomposing $\bX^*=\x^*{\x^*}^H$, we get the optimal solution to \eqref{MIMO:problem4}.

-\begin{remark}[A Low-Dimensional SDR] Solving the ($N_T+N_I$)-dimensional semidefinite program (SDP) in \eqref{SDP} requires a per-iteration complexity of $\mathcal{O}((N_T+N_I)^6)$.
-As the number of RIS elements is typically large, directly solving \eqref{SDP} is computationally expensive.
+\begin{remark}[A Low-Dimensional SDR] Solving the ($N_T+N_I$)-dimensional semidefinite program (SDP) in \eqref{SDP} is computationally expensive, as the number of RIS elements is typically large.
 This remark will show that, by carefully exploiting the problem structure, it suffices to solve an SDP with a much lower dimension of $N_T+N_R$, where $N_R \ll N_I$ in practice.

 Let $\bar{\bH}_{RI}=\bU_{RI}\bD_{RI}\mathbf{V}_{RI}^H$ be the singular value decomposition of $\bar{\bH}_{RI}$, where the singular values are sorted in descending order.
 Then, at most the first $N_R$ diagonal enetries in $\bD_{RI}$ are non-zero.
 Introducing an auxiliary variable $\hat{\mathbf{u}}=\mathbf{V}_{RI}^H\mathbf{u}\in\C^{N_I\times 1}$, problem \eqref{MIMO:problem4} transforms to